vasishtanj/pose_estimation_heatmap/README.md

 The demo should be running and saved as result_overlay_final.jpg in your Release folder.
 The demo uses OpenCV to display the resulting frame with estimated poses while generating a motion heatmap.
-***Follow Up***
-The application may glitch and the assumption is that it needs to run on a more powerful device such as an IEI tank and/or needs to be optimized for the two features to run parallel.